iterative/dvc.org/content/blog/2020-11-25-november-20-community-gems.md

-If you want to untrack a file, perhaps something you added to DVC in error, you can use `dvc remove` to get rid of the `.dvc` file corresponding to your file, and then clear your DVC cache with `dvc gc -w`.
+If you want to untrack a file, perhaps something you added to DVC in error, you can use `dvc remove` to get rid of the `.dvc` file corresponding to your file, and then clear your DVC cache with `dvc gc -w --cloud`.
-[Check out our docs](https://dvc.org/doc/user-guide/how-to/stop-tracking-data) to learn more about how this works.
+[Check out our docs](https://dvc.org/doc/user-guide/how-to/stop-tracking-data) to learn more about `dvc gc` and what its flags mean (you'll want to be sure you know what you're doing, since cache cleaning deletes files permanently!).

 Alternatively, you can manually find and delete your files: